Healthy Homes Assessment Hastings

 What We Do

-As building inspectors, we are experts in all issues that come with expert home inspects.
-We are there to make sure you make the best decision when purchasing your next property.
+As building inspectors, we handle all elements that come with specialist home inspects.
+We are there to make sure you make the best choice when it comes to buying your next home.

-We take your investment seriously and conduct detailed examinations to make sure that you don’t receive any expensive or unwelcome unpleasant surprises, so you are able to relax and focus on the fun aspects of purchasing or owning the home.
+We value your money We conduct detailed examinations to ensure that you don’t encounter any unpleasant or costly expenses, which means you can relax and focus on the exciting aspects of owning or purchasing your own house.

-We offer a wide range of services to ensure that you are fully informed about the condition of any property you might be thinking of buying or selling and also other solutions.
+We specialise in a range of services to make sure that you are fully aware of the state of any property you could be looking to purchase or sell along with other services.

-We not only work with you but we also collaborate with a number of major clients, including the local authorities, banks, and insurance firms.
-They seem to enjoy the peace of mind provided, by the data contained in our building inspection reports.
+We not only work with you but we also collaborate with a number of important clients such as municipal councils and banks, and insurance companies.
+Evidently they like their reassurance provided, due to the details included in our reports on building inspections.

-Our systematic approach to your property inspection and the latest in technology for software including digital photos imbedded into your Report, you can actually see any issues that may be discovered.
-Because of our comprehensive reporting it is easy to understand why we receive so many referrals from clients our service to family members and acquaintances.
+We have a systematic method of conducting your home inspection as well as the latest technology in software with digital photos embedded into your Report, you can actually see any issues that may be discovered.
+Thanks to our comprehensive reporting it’s no wonder that we receive so many referrals from clients our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports